 The following examples show how to call the Publish Routing Services utility on an ArcGIS Server site that is federated with a portal.

-Publish routing services on ArcGIS Server (Linux).
+Publish routing services on ArcGIS Server.
 The example assumes that the ArcGIS Server installation location is /arcgis/server.

-/arcgis/server/tools/publishroutingservices/publishroutingservices -s gisserver.domain.com -P gisportal.domain.com -o /data/routing-services/service-definitions -n /data/Streets.gdb/Routing/Routing_ND
+/arcgis/server/tools/publishroutingservices/publishroutingservices -s gisserver.domain.com -P gisportal.domain.com -u admin -p secret -o /data/routing-services/service-definitions -n /data/Streets.gdb/Routing/Routing_ND

 You can call the utility by passing the parameters from a file.
 This is useful if you are running the utility as part of an automated process or you do not want to type all the options at the command line.
-In order to specify the parameters from a file, create a text file and then specify each option on a new line.
-The parameter name and value should be separated using an = sign.
+To specify the parameters from a file, create a text file and then specify each option on a new line.
+The parameter name and value should be separated using the = sign.
 A sample file with various options is shown below.

 Make sure your file with parameters does not have any extra new lines or white spaces.